Meißen station: History

-At the beginning of the 20th century, Meissen station was rebuilt several times and extended so that it was barely able to cope with the sharp increase in traffic.
+At the beginning of the 20th century, Meißen station was rebuilt several times and extended so that it was barely able to cope with the sharp increase in traffic.
 The platform facilities and the entrance buildings were therefore rebuilt after the First World War to plans by the architect and professor of architecture Wilhelm Kreis and the municipal planner Mirus.
 The new facilities were inaugurated on 15 December 1928.

-The operation of long-distance services via Meissen ended in 1965.
+The operation of long-distance services via Meißen ended in 1965.
 Finally, the last long-distance services on the line were a pair of Warsaw–Leipzig expresses.

-Electric operations in Meissen began on 18 December 1970 and Meissen was included in the network of newly created Dresden S-Bahn in September 1973.
-In preparation, the second track between Coswig and Meissen, which thad been dismantled for war reparations to the Soviet Union, was restored.
+Electric operations in Meißen began on 18 December 1970 and Meissen was included in the network of newly created Dresden S-Bahn in September 1973.
+In preparation, the second track between Coswig and Meißen, which thad been dismantled for war reparations to the Soviet Union, was restored.

-On 31 January 2000, Deutsche Bahn discontinued freight operations to Meissen.
+On 31 January 2000, Deutsche Bahn discontinued freight operations to Meißen.

 In 2010, Deutsche Bahn renovated the station building.
 This included better insulation of the facade, new windows and upgrading of the waiting and transit areas.
 The majority of the investment of the €1.6 million came from the Federal Government’s economic stimulus program.
 For cost reasons, Deutsche Bahn concentrated on the rehabilitation of the original tile base of Meissen porcelain and the installation of a new lighting.

-A renovation of platforms was done in 2012-2014 as part of the upgrade of the S-Bahn line to Meissen, which is due to be completed in 2016.
+A renovation of platforms was done in 2012-2014 as part of the upgrade of the S-Bahn line to Meißen, which is due to be completed in 2016.
 Most of 2013 the station was served by the S-Bahn from Dresden which did not continue to Meißen Triebischtal, though.
 Rail services towards Leipzig had been suspended in 2013 due to the simultaneous renovation of the bridge over the Elbe.